How to travel alone for long trips

 Here are a few tips for traveling along for long trips:

 - Know your strengths

 Your pre-solo travel apprehensions will depend on your personality and the goals you have for your trip.
 Do you enjoy stepping outside of your comfort zone, or does the idea make you nervous rather than excited?
-Are you a gregarious person who likes to be in the center of things?
+Are you a gregarious person who likes to be at the center of things?
 If so, go somewhere where the language is spoken because you might lose your mind if you can’t communicate.
 On the other hand, if you’re an introvert traveling alone, don’t worry about the language barrier.
-People-watching is especially enjoyable in vibrant cities with a thriving café scene.
+People-watching is especially enjoyable in vibrant cities with thriving café scenes.

 - Do your homework and Sleep around.

 One of our best pieces of advice for making it through a solo trip.
 Spend some time thinking about your travel goals and the places where you can achieve them.
 Read our gallery guide to the top 20 places to travel alone for ideas and to help you get clear on what you want and how to get it.